 Would you like to know where, in this day and age, a dentist is still called “Doctor” and is held in the highest esteem by his/her neighbors?
-Would you like to know where a dentist’s standard of living could be considerably increased without having to devote most, if not all, of his/her waking hours in the office?
+Would you like to know where a dentist’s standard of living could be considerably increased without having to devote most if not all, of his/her waking hours in the office?
 Would you like to know where you can afford to buy a big house your first year in practice instead of living in a cramped apartment for years?
-Or how about buying a BMW while still being able to afford to take three or four weeks vacation to some nice resorts?
+Or how about the purchase of a BMW while still being able to afford to take three or four weeks vacation to some beautiful resorts?

 Print this Article